Turgyn123/SafeClaim/README.md

 # SafeClaim 1.18 - 1.21.4

 ## Introduction
-is a simple plugin that prevents the player, entity from getting damaged but also cant break any blocks in there and explosions doesnt break anything.
+This simple plugin prevents players and entities from taking damage while also restricting them from breaking blocks.
+Additionally, explosions will not cause any block destruction.

 ## Info
 **/SafeClaim**